tylermilner/svrf-api/README.md

 # Getting Started

-SVRF's API allows you to supercharge your project or app with the first and largest search engine for immersive experiences.
+The SVRF API allows you to supercharge your project or app with the first and largest search engine for immersive experiences.
 We make it simple for any developer to incorporate highly immersive experiences with all kinds of applications: virtual reality, augmented reality, mixed reality, mobile, and web.

 The SVRF API is based on REST principles, allowing it to integrate cross-platform.
 Our endpoints return responses in [JSON][].
 We support [CORS][], allowing you to access immersive experiences indexed by SVRF on your own web domains.
 We provide a variety of resolutions, projections, and file formats to support most modern clients.